zsx/r3/scripts/changes-file/README.md

 - Commit summary is prefixed with a "\* " (asterix and space)
 - Contains a CureCode reference (CC-1111, CC#1111 or similar)
 - Is flagged in `cherry-pick-map.reb`

+Some examples of notable commits:

+    * Move BROWSE into userspace, built upon CALL
+    * Make SET have /PAD semantics by default, add SET/SOME refinement

 ### How do i flag notable commit in cherry-pick-map?